 Proper inflation is key to getting the most out of your tires.
 An improperly inflated tire can’t carry its maximum load capacity, could hurt your rig’s efficiency going down the road, or even cause a blowout.
 Overinflating or underinflating your tire is never a good idea, and either condition could spell disaster for your rig.

-Check your tire pressure before every trip and keep in mind that temperature changes and changes in elevation can impact your tire pressure.
+Check your tire pressure with a tire pressure monitoring system.
+Do this before every trip and keep in mind that temperature fluctuations and changes in elevation can impact your tire pressure.
 A good rule of thumb is to add a tire pressure check to the pre-drive checklist that you go over before you leave on a trip and before you depart from a campsite.

 Go to a Professional